Dr-Agentic/LeaderTalk/prompting.md

 Always reuse existing functions and modules where applicable.
 Avoid duplicating logic.

 Avoid hacks and quick fixes.
 Always implement clean, idiomatic, production-grade code unless otherwise instructed.

+Prefer to implement logic in the backend, avoiding complex code in the client side.
+Before adding any new api, examine all available existing apis to see if they can deliver the functionality you are looking for.

 Export all functions via a default object.